scott-mescudi/skippy/README.md

 - **Permissions**: Ensure that you have appropriate permissions to run and access files on your system.
 - **Ethical Use**: Use Skippy responsibly and only on machines where you have explicit permission to monitor keystrokes.
 Unauthorized use of keyloggers is illegal and unethical.

-For any issues or further questions, please refer to the documentation or seek assistance from the developer community.